Managing waste wisely

 Manchester, including sheets & towels

-Avoid throwing textiles in your bin and reuse or recycle instead.
+Avoid throwing textiles in your bin and reuse or recycle them instead.

 Try:

-- H&M – Drop your bag of unwanted clothing in the recycling box at your local store.
+• H&M – Drop your unwanted clothing in the recycling box at your local store.
 All textiles are welcome – any brand, any condition.
-Find out more about their recycling process here and get 15% off your next in-store purchase for every bag of recycling you drop in-store.
+Find out more about their recycling process here.

-- Sheridan Recycling Program – accepting any brand.
+• The Sheridan Recycling Program accepts bed linen from any brand.
 Recycling collection point located in all stores.

 Packing Materials